Certified Crane Operator Career Info

 Certified crane operators drive and maneuver cranes used to move large material in construction and manufacturing.
-Cranes are most commonly used for building roads, buildings and bridges, but can also be used at docks, manufacturing plants and transportation centers.
+Cranes are most commonly used for building roads, buildings, and bridges, but can also be used at docks, manufacturing plants, and transportation centers.
 Certified crane operators often work in challenging environments under constantly shifting conditions.
-Crane operation requires certification and regular re-certification.

 Find schools that offer these popular programs